Nondukishor/interview-guide/interview-preparation.md

 **What is offset and partition in kafka**

 Each topic is split into partitions.
-Each message in a partition has a unique offset, which acts as a sequence identifier
+Each message in a partition has a unique offset, which acts as a sequence identifier.